Vonage/vivid-3/libs/components/src/lib/tab/README.md

 Clicking the close button or pressing the `DELETE` key when focussed on the tab will emit the `close` event.

 <vwc-note connotation="warning" icon="warning-line">
-	<p>Triggering ther <code>close</code> event does not automatically close the tab and tab panel.
+	<p>Triggering the <code>close</code> event does not automatically close the tab and tab panel.
 This needs to be handled in the consuming application as in the example below.</p>
 </vwc-note>

 ```html preview full